Georgia LLC: how to start an LLC in Georgia

 Step 3: Prepare Articles of Organization

-While not required by Georgia law, drafting an Operating Agreement is highly recommended.
-This document outlines ownership structures, management responsibilities, and operational procedures.
+While not required by Georgia law, an operating agreement is highly recommended to outline management structure, ownership percentages, and operational procedures.

 Where to File